ItsRichPoorGirl/RPGAgent/README.md

 ## Run Locally / Self-Hosting

-Suna can be self-hosted on your own infrastructure.
+Luciq can be self-hosted on your own infrastructure.
 Follow these steps to set up your own instance.

 ### Requirements